HMXHIU/christmas/docs/crossover/mud.md

 # Multi User Dungeon

+This RFC describes the behaviour of text for the MUD like feature for the game, text are presented to the user for the following:

+1. Location descriptions
+2. Combat
+3. Chat
+4. Errors

+**Message Format**

+The message format should be an array of strings or a string separated by full stops.
+It should now overwhelm the user with large text.
+So the text should be split up and each sentence presented every `tick`.
+The client should be responsible to break up and present the messages while the server may send the entire chunk

+**Message Placement**

+Different types of messages should have their own panels for readability:

+- Location/Entity descriptions
+  - Performing `look`
+  - Procedurally generated content
+- Player/NPC dialogues & chat messages
+- Combat
+  - Generated from `Action Event`
+  - Calculating difference in entity state
+  - Should only include events where `self` is source or `target`

+## Server Generated messages

+Server generated messages include:

+- NPC Dialogues
+- Errors
+- Entity specific descriptions (non-pg) when `look` at entity is performed

+## Client Generated messages

+Client messages reduce server and network load as well as making messages more configurable

+It includes:

+1. Combat Logs

+- Use difference in entity (`conditions`, `weight`) to generate logs
+- Use `ActionEvent` (include more info in `ActionEvent`: die rolls, damage, damage type, miss, ability, action)
+- The `ActionEvent` can also be used for animation
+- Create a JSON file to store all combat descriptions (or store in `compendium`, `beasts`)
+- Add multiple options and random selection using reproducable hash seed
+- Variable substitutable entity names, weapons, nouns, verbs, adjactives
+- Tree structure with fallback at the node which meets requirements
+- `ActionEvent` should be sent only when the rolls are rolled
+- Can't describe everything else it will be flooded - need to be selective what to describe.
+Animations can fill in.

+2. Location Descriptions

 Problem:

 - When a user enters an location (geohash).
 A immersive description of the area needs to be generated which is derived from different sources and factors